On the Hausdorff dimension of microsets: Global and local size of trees

 \begin{defn} Let $T$ be a tidy binary tree, $s>0$ and $C>0$.
 We call $T$ globally $(s,C)$-large (or small) if for all $n\in [1,h(T)]$

 \end{defn} Again note that if $T$ is infinite then this must hold for all $n\in [1,\infty)$.
+Roughly speaking, a globally $(s,m)$-large (or small) tree is one which is large (or small) at every level quantified by $s$.
 We state and prove our regularity lemma in terms of largeness.
 Note that it is also possible to obtain an analogous lemma with largeness being replaced by smallness.
 The proof is similar and we omit the details.

 \begin{lma} Let $T$ be a tidy locally $(s,m)$-large tree with height larger than $m$, then it is globally $(s,2^{-sm})$-large as well. \end{lma} \begin{proof} As $T$ is locally large in the above sense we can use the following algorithm to find large subtrees.